Best real estate website builder in 2024

 Ease of use

 All website builders are easy to use.
 You don’t need to learn any coding or programming to launch a website.
 Still, different categories exist, and some are easier than others:

 - Drag and drop website builder – probably the most popular category, allowing you to add elements and move them around straight in the editor’s screen.
-It can be very easy to use if it’s based on pre-designed sections or grid – take Squarespace or Zyro, for example.
+It can be very easy to use if it’s based on pre-designed sections or grid – take Squarespace or Hostinger Website Builder, for example.
 Or, it can be pretty time-consuming if the builder allows complete freedom – like Wix.

 - AI website builders – the most simplistic option of all, these builders ask questions and design a template for you.
 All that’s left to do is switch demo content into your own.
-Wix, Zyro, and Gator all have this option.
+Wix and Gator have this option.

 - WYSIWYG or point-and-click builders make it very easy to customize the designs.
 You simply choose from several options displayed and make a click that changes the design.
 GoDaddy is like this.

 Choose the option that you prefer – there’s no wrong answer here.